galetaire/spahousing/pages/posts/wages.md

 # Interpretation and observations

-The chart from above shows the housing cycles according to the median wages and the amounts requested in the mortgages.
+The first chart from above shows the housing cycles by looking at wages.
 In this sense, it is common to found convergence and divergence cycles.
-Divergence implies that housing prices grow faster than wages, and convergence the reverse.
+Divergence implies that housing prices grow faster than wages, and convergence the opposite.

-- 1997 (?) - 2007: Wage/price divergence.
+- 2003 - 2007: Wage/price divergence.
 - 2008 - 2013: Wage/price convergence.
 - 2014 - 2021: Wage/price divergence.